maddalenastn/IDEAS/README.md

 *Changes needed* :
     - check/change pluripotency score definition (check functions *import_differentiation_markers*, *compute_cluster_pluripotency*, *compute_singlecell_pluripotency*)
-    - it containes all the functions to compute ID written in the notebbok, it would instead need to import the functions_IDEAS.py
+    - it contains all the functions to compute ID written in the notebbok, it would instead need to import the functions_IDEAS.py
 ___

 - **FIGURE2.ipynb** : Produces figure 2 from the adata obtained in the "Clustering_Preprocesing.ipynb" notebook.

+*Changes needed* :
+    - normalization in the ID trend plot

 ___

 - **Local_ID.ipynb** : local ID estimation analysis of the first dataset (Tran et al.), the third dataset (Nair et al.) and the Xenopus dataset, which is not in the article (yet).
-THe local ID is added as a obs column, having for each cell the local ID estimation obtained bu using that cell as root cell.
+The local ID is added as a obs column, having for each cell the local ID estimation obtained by using that cell as root cell.
     - Tran : takes in input the preproccesed data  (FBS_IDEAS.h5ad, A2S_IDEAS.h5ad) and retrieves the same data with the local ID annotation in the obs (FBS_to_plot.h5ad, A2S_to_plot.h5ad).
     - Nair : Adds the local ID annotaion in the obs (Nair_local_ID.h5ad).
 In addition to the local ID analysis, the pseudotime is calculated on the three different trajectories within the data (fibroblast-like, partial reprogramming, reprogramming).
-The final data with annotiation on both local ID and pseudotime is saved separately for the three trajectories (Nair_FIBRO_to_plot.h5ad, Nair_PARTIAL_to_plot.h5ad, /Nair_REP_to_plot.h5ad).
+The final data with annotiation on both local ID and pseudotime is saved separately for the three trajectories (Nair_FIBRO_to_plot.h5ad, Nair_PARTIAL_to_plot.h5ad, Nair_REP_to_plot.h5ad).
     - Xenopus: still needs to be changed, ignore it for now

 *Changes needed* :